 MySQL database's root account's password is set during the setup process.
-For security reason, it is recommended to update the password.
+For security reasons, update the password.
 Use the following command to change the password.
 Enter the new and old password when prompted:

 '''

 asctl mysql:set_root_password

 '''

 Change the MySQL Port